-The learning resource center is designed to support the programs offered at the campus.
-Students and faculty have access to a wide variety of resources such as books, periodicals, computers and on-line resources to support its curriculum.
-The learning resource center is staffed with trained professionals to assist in the research needs of students and faculty, and it is conveniently open to accommodate class schedules.
-The learning resource center is open Monday through Friday from 6 a.m. to 10 p.m.
-Additionally, students are provided with log on credentials to access various online resources, including the Library and Information Resources Network (LIRN) and the Everest LibGuide.
+The Learning Resource Center is designed to support the programs offered at the campus.
+Students and faculty have access to a wide variety of resources such as books, periodicals, audio-visual materials and digital resources to support its curriculum.
+The Learning Resource Center is staffed with librarians or trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.